seun-alade/tomcat_install/README.md

 to run the script run the below commands

-chmod +x install_tomcat.sh
+chmod +x tomcat-installer.sh
-sudo sh ./install_tomcat.sh
+sudo sh ./tomcat-installer.sh

 note:
 it runs on port 8080